codymlewis/SecOpt/README.md

-# Mitigation of Later Stage Gradient Inversion Attacks in Federated Learning while Preserving Privacy
+# Mitigation of Gradient Inversion Attacks in Federated Learning with Private Adaptive Optimization

 Code repository for all experiments for our namesake paper.